 - Start an advice column for new parents.

-At the end of the second week … I resembled a mix of Robocop after the goons shot him up and Lard Ass from Stand By Me.
+At the end of the second week of being a stay-at-home father… I resembled a mix of Robocop after the goons shot him up and Lard Ass from Stand By Me.

 I was lucky if I was able to get the dishwasher unloaded before my wife came home each day.
 The Understudy broke me so badly that all the King’s cookies and all the King’s beer couldn’t put me back together again.